oakmac/standard-clojure-style-js/README.md

 #### cli todo

 - [ ] passing a glob argument
-- [ ] creating a `.standard-clojure-stlye.edn` file in the project root
+- [ ] creating a `.standard-clojure-style.edn` file in the project root

 ## Formatting Rules